nexiality/documentation/commands/mobile/index.md

 ### Available Commands
-In almost all cases, one would start with the [`use(profile)`](use(profile)) command to establish connectivity between Nexial, Appium server and the target device.
+In almost all cases, one would start with the [`use(profile)`](use(profile)) command to establish connectivity between Nexial, Appium server, and the target device.
 Without proper connectivity, none of the "mobile" commands would run correctly.
 When finished, use the [`closeApp()`](closeApp()) command or [`shutdown(profile)`](shutdown(profile)) to close down the application configured for a `profile`.
 One then can switch to another profile via the [`use(profile)`](use(profile)) command -- potentially to connect to another device or another Appium server.

-If Appium server is configured to start internally within Nexial, one can also terminate it via the [`shutdown(profile)`](shutdown(profile)) command.
+If the Appium server is configured to start internally within Nexial, one can also terminate it via the [`shutdown(profile)`](shutdown(profile)) command.

 Click on one of the links below to learn about each command.